cornQ/goobd-admin-experience/README.txt

 - Header tagline supports safe inline HTML and may be left empty.
 - Footer supports safe inline HTML and safe links, and may be left empty.
 - Available placeholders are `{year}`, `{site_url}`, and `{admin_url}`.
-- Reset defaults restores the original `goo.bd by CORNQ` identity.
+- Reset defaults restores the original `goobd by CORNQ` identity.

 HTML security
 -------------